This is a quick list of some of the best, must-have accessories for the Fujifilm X-E4.

 Soft Release Buttons

 Don’t just go out and buy any soft shutter.
-There are some that are made for some other cameras, and they won’t fit the Fujifilm cameras.
+Some are made for other cameras, and they won’t fit the Fujifilm cameras.
 Always confirm that the soft shutter you’re about to buy will work with Fujifilm.

 Other brands have finally caught on to the superior design of the Lensmate soft shutter releases and have started to include the rubber washer that keeps it from vibrating loose.